If you have any further questions, contact us.

 - Health care proxies

 - Trusts and real estate trusts depending on your economic status

 Bodily Injuries are a traumatic event.
 Always seek medical care immediately.

 What do I do if I am injured at work?

 Always make sure you are being paid by your employer by check.
-If you are working "under the table" you are endangering yourself and your family as you may not be able to recover Workman's Compensation.
-Cash wages usually do not include social security deductions and you are putting yourself at risk of losing these benefits.
-It is better to be honest in your work to protect yourself and your family.
+If you are working “under the table,” you are endangering yourself and your family as you may not be able to recover workers’ compensation.
+Cash wages usually do not include Social Security deductions and you are putting yourself at risk of losing these benefits.
+It is better to be honest in your employment to protect yourself and your family.

 Do I need to keep anything in the car in case I get into an accident?

 You must always have your license and registration in your possession.
 You should also have proof of insurance and a pen and paper.

 Can anything hurt my chances of receiving compensation if the accident was all the other person’s fault?

 You should always wear your seatbelt, as the insurance companies can use your failure to wear one as evidence of your negligence.
 This could hurt your chances of collecting, even if someone has rear-ended you through no fault of your own.